By Judi Turner, MD, PhD

 Studios and one-bedrooms also start at $1,500.
 Venture a bit west of Sawtelle Boulevard and you’ll find some of the most affordable single-family homes on the west side.

 To learn more about affordable housing options in Los Angeles, visit UCLA’s Housing Resources.

-For the first time this year, two of our CA-3 residents, Sam Hong, MD, and Sophia Poorsattar, MD, had the opportunity to travel to Uganda in the fall with Medicine for Humanity to care for women at the Centre for Gynecologic and Fistula Care.
+Sam Hong, MD, and Sophia Poorsattar, MD, had the opportunity as CA-3 residents to travel to Uganda with Medicine for Humanity to care for women at the Centre for Gynecologic and Fistula Care.
 Read more about their experiences giving anesthesia in a challenging environment: "Giving anesthesia in Uganda".